synshop/rtfm/docs/admins/synbackup.md

 1. Install Ubuntu 22.04 server
 2. static IP of 10.0.40.33
-3. After install, switch to `br0` as network connection.
+3. After install, switch to `br0` as network connection by editing `/etc/netplan/00-installer-config.yaml` to look like the contents below.
 This will allow LXD contianers to get an IP on the LAN.
 In this example primary NIC is `enp3s0`, but this may change with each install:

    ```

    # This is the network config written by 'subiquity'
    network:
      ethernets: